jamulussoftware/jamuluswebsite/_translator-files/README.md

 ## Adding a new language

-- Navigate to `_translator-files/po/` and create an empty folder naming it with the language code.
+- Navigate to `_translator-files/po/` and create a new folder naming it with the language code.
 - Inside this folder, create an empty text file and name it `temp.po~`.
 - Make a pull request against the 'next-release' branch and make the title of the pull request "Add new language [LANGUAGE]".
 When your PR is merged, a script will run that will create the .po files for the new language.
 Update your branch to pull in the new files for translation.